meeshkan/hmt/guides/RECORD.md

 # Recording with Meeshkan

-Meeshkan can be used to transform HTTP traf
+Meeshkan can be used to record HTTP API traffic in a format that Meeshkan build can understand.
+This format is JSON objects in the [`http-types`](https://github.com/meeshkan/http-types) format written to a `.jsonl` file.

 ## Ecosystem